pingcap/tidb-operator/docs/CONTRIBUTING.md

 ### Step 7: Push

-When ready to review (or just to establish an offsite backup or your work), push your branch to your fork on `github.com`:
+When your commit is ready for review (or just to establish an offsite backup of your work), push your branch to your fork on `github.com`:

 ```sh